TritonDataCenter/manta-muskie/README.md

 2. Integration tests (test/integration/*.test.js).
 These must be run from a deployed muskie instance.

+Each test file must be written to run independently.
+This allows running tests in parallel and being able to understand what a test is doing without assumed external setup steps.

 To run unit tests in a git clone:

     make test-unit

 To run all tests on a (non-production) muskie (aka "webapi") instance: